bips-hb/sys-measurement-changes/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Systematic measurment changes: A simulation study
+# Systematic measurement changes: A simulation study

 <!-- badges: start -->